dennisXZX/web-developer-notes/Knockout.md

 ```
 // people observable array is not the right-most property so it has to be called
 <div data-bind="text: people().length"></div>
+// address observable is not the right-most property so it has to be called
 <div data-bind="text: address().city"></div>

 // people observable array is the right-most so no parentheses are required